-A commutation is an agreement made between you (the worker), your employer and the insurer to pay your entitlements as a lump sum.
+A commutation agreement is an agreement to commute a liability for workers compensation to a lump sum amount that is made between you (the worker), your employer and the insurer.

-If you accept a commutation, you will no longer be entitled to future weekly payments, or to claim medical, hospital, rehabilitation expenses for that injury.
+If your commutation agreement is registered with the Workers Compensation Commission (WCC), you will no longer be entitled to future weekly payments, or to claim medical, hospital, rehabilitation expenses for any injury referred to in the agreement.

 Preconditions for a commutation

-A commutation is only available when these preconditions have been met:
+A commutation is only available when SIRA has certified that the following preconditions have been met:

-- you have an injury that has resulted in a permanent impairment of at least a 15 per cent
+- you have an injury that has resulted in permanent impairment of at least 15 per cent

 - compensation for permanent impairment has been paid